-The Group has carried out a stress testing exercise in accordance with the macroeconomic and business scenarios prescribed by the Central Bank of the UAE through its guidelines '2023 Stress Testing Guidance for Participating Banks' issued in June 2023.
-The results of the stress testing have been submitted to the Central Bank of the UAE.
-The results included the mitigation plan and management actions in response to the impact of the stress scenario on the capital adequacy of the Group.
+The Group carried out and submitted to the Central Bank of the UAE stress testing exercise in accordance with the macroeconomic and business scenarios prescribed by the Central Bank of the UAE through its related guidelines.
+The results also included the mitigation plan / management action in response to the impact of the stress scenario on the capital adequacy of the Group.
+The Group passed the Central Bank of the UAE stress test.